 The team members or agents of the CAS may share various levels of informational schema.
-The collaborative UDOP5 capability, for example, provides shared schema, or models, for the members of the warfighting team, i.e. shared representations inside the
+The collaborative UDOP5 capability, for example, provides shared schema, or models, for the members of the warfighting team, i.e. shared representations inside the warfighting team of the relevant aspects of the external environment (Hiniker 2002).
+In general, these shared representations or "schema" provide

-5 UDOP (User Defined Operational Picture), which facilitates the tailoring of special views within the larger COP, is one of the important capability modules of information technology, providing new "schema" for the warfighter.
+^{5.} UDOP (User Defined Operational Picture), which facilitates the tailoring of special views within the larger COP, is one of the important capability modules of information technology, providing new "schema" for the warfighter.
 It is being systematically engineered as a part of the Net-Enabled Command Capability (NECC) Program of DISA.
 It represents a further evolution of the Common Operational Picture and, when used in conjunction with Net Centric Enterprise Services (NCES) collaborative whiteboard capability, offers important new mission related capabilities for the warfighter.
-The combination of two such capabilities using a whiteboard is often called a "Shared Map Planning" capability.

-warfighting team of the relevant aspects of the external environment.
-(Hiniker 2002) In general, these shared representations or "schema" provide a CAS with descriptions, predictions, and prescriptions for effective interactions in the environment.
-(Gell-Mann 1994; Gell-Mann 1997) With better compressed schema or models of the external environment, the CAS can better adapt to changes in the environment; it can better pursue its goals; and it has better fitness or chances of survival in its environment.
-Thus better schema of the battlespace provides better, e.g. more accurate or more complete, descriptions, predictions and prescriptions for the warfighter.
-For example at a high level, in the information technology provided by the collaborative UDOP battlespace map schema, i.e. the Collaborative COP, the COP represents the current situation; and the whiteboard permits shared graphic representation of hypothetical future planned situations in the battlespace, yielding an even greater level of self-similarity of schema within the CAS and across the agents or team members by adding the dimension of a shared representation not only of the present situation but also of possible future situations.
+a CAS with descriptions, predictions, and prescriptions for effective interactions in the environment (Gell-Mann 1994; Gell-Mann 1997).
+With better compressed schema or models of the external environment, the CAS can better adapt to changes in the environment; it can better pursue its goals; and it has better fitness or chances of survival in its environment.
+Thus better schema of the battlespace provides better, i.e. more accurate or more complete, descriptions, predictions, and prescriptions for the warfighter.
+For example at a high level, in the information technology provided by the collaborative UDOP battlespace map schema, i.e. the Collaborative COP, the COP represents the current situation; and the whiteboard permits shared graphic representation of hypothetical future planned situations in the battlespace, yielding an even greater level of selfsimilarity of schema within the CAS and across the agents or team members by adding the dimension of a shared representation not only of the present situation but also of possible future situations.
 At the lowest level of schema sharing we consider, there is no Common Operational Picture (COP) of the battlespace shared across all members of the team, but only an individual Local Tactical Picture (LTP) view fed by sensors that are organic to the warfighting platform commanded by the individual agent; the individual agent can then communicate, or share, his/her observations with teammates, but only verbally.
 Thus three cumulatively broader, more encompassing levels of schema of the battlespace for the CAS are considered here: Local Tactical Picture (LTP) fed by organic sensors only; Common Operational Picture (COP) of the current battlespace fed over a network by organic sensors from several platforms as well as national intelligence sources, enabling the team to share a common input; and Collaborative COP (CCOP) of the current and possible future situations in the battlespace, enabling the team to construct and share a common plan for action output and to share common feedback of the results of that action on the COP.